mixxxdj/mixxx/CONTRIBUTING.md

 We use [Git](https://git-scm.com/) for source control.
 Git is a distributed version control system that allows us to keep track of how our code changes and work together on it.
 If you are new to Git or source control in general, you can have a look at [Using Git](https://github.com/mixxxdj/mixxx/wiki/Using%20Git) to learn how.

-If you have trouble with any of this remember that you can always ask on the [Zulip development help channel](https://mixxx.zulipchat.com/#narrow/stream/247620-development-help).
+If you have trouble with any of this remember that you can always ask on the [Zulip development help stream](https://mixxx.zulipchat.com/#narrow/stream/247620-development-help).

 ### Open a Pull Request ###
 Once you finish coding, it's time to show your changes to other Mixxx developers.
-You do so by [opening a Pull Request](https://github.com/mixxxdj/mixxx/wiki/Using%20Git#open-a-pull-request).
+You do so by [opening a pull request](https://github.com/mixxxdj/mixxx/wiki/Using%20Git#open-a-pull-request).

 ### Contributor Agreement ###
 Because Mixxx is distributed through the macOS AppStore, in order to distribute your changes with Mixxx, we need a record of your permission to distribute them under Mixxx's license.
 You'll have to read and sign the [Mixxx Contributor Agreement](https://docs.google.com/forms/d/e/1FAIpQLScC9QG327sjLL0eWftmfGUasxFFLxg6LCXJ2xHDYRzFIRqyiw/viewform?formkey=dEpYN2NkVEFnWWQzbkFfM0ZYYUZ5X2c6MQ).